JeremyAnsel/xwa_hooks/xwa_hook_time/zip/readme.txt

 xwa_hook_time

-This hook reduces the CPU usage.
-The side effect is that the framerate is reduced.
+This hook reduces the CPU usage and enables 60 FPS inflight.

 For more informations, please see the following thread at xwaupgrade.com: http://www.xwaupgrade.com/phpBB3008/viewtopic.php?f=10&t=11338